YoungjunNa/CV_YoungjunNa/README.md

 ## PUBLICATION

 ### First or corresponding author
+- Choi Y., S. Kim, S. Lee, and **Y. Na**.
+2022.
+Effects of starch sugar by-product on rumen in vitro digestibility, in situ disappearance rate, and milking productivity of the lactating dairy cow.
+PeerJ.
 - Choi Y., S. Lee, and **Y. Na**.
 2020.
 Determination of *in situ* degradation parameters and feeding level of pineapple (*Ananas comosus* L.) cannery by-product to Hanwoo steers.
 Animal Bioscience.
 - Choi Y., S. Lee, and **Y. Na**.
 2020.
 Effects of a pineapple (*Ananas comosus* L.) cannery by-product on growth performance and carcass characteristics in the finishing stage of Hanwoo steer.
 Animal Bioscience.
 - **Na, Y.**, D. H. Li, Y. Choi, K. H. Kim, and S. R. Lee.
 2018.